Ellis Developments Limited

 Nottinghamshire, United Kingdom

-We are working with Oxford Biomaterials Ltd, and the Department of Zoology at the University of Oxford to develop spider-like silks for a range of applications.
+We have been working with Oxford Biomaterials Ltd, and the Department of Zoology at the University of Oxford to develop spider-like silks for a range of applications.

 Although there is much incorrect information disseminated in the popular press about such silks, they have extremely useful properties when used as a biological material,